 – Jessica

 If I could choose again, I probably would have done Computer Science.
-It was a subject I was good at but I was rather frightened of it so I chose German instead.
-I enjoyed German but I wish I did computing as well as German.
+It was a subject I was good at, but I was rather frightened of it, so I chose German instead.
+I enjoyed German, but I wish I had done computing as well as German.

 – Vanessa

 Keep your options open.
-I would recommend you choose: a humanity, creative and language GCSE.
-This will qualify you for an EBacc (English Baccalaureate) and make you seem super well rounded.
+I would recommend you choose: a humanities, creative and language GCSE.
+This will qualify you for an EBacc (English Baccalaureate) and make you seem super well-rounded.

 – Laiba

-Diversity your choices.
-Try to include different GCSEs from different categories (humanities, STEM, languages etc).
+Diversify your choices.
+Try to include different GCSEs from different categories (humanities, STEM, languages, etc).

 – Joana

-3. What advice would you give to a Year 8 or Year 9 who is about to pick their choices and wants to continue on with STEM?
+3. What advice would you give to a Year 8 or Year 9 student who is about to pick their choices and wants to continue with STEM?

-If you have a profession/university course in mind, research into it.
+If you have a profession/university course in mind, research it.
 Maybe a particular subject could be useful for the future.
 To be honest, GCSEs won’t affect career ambitions that much.
 STEM subjects are mandatory anyway.
 Choose a variety of subjects that you like.
-When I chose my GCSEs, I was convinced I would be an architect so chose accordingly.
+When I chose my GCSEs, I was convinced I would be an architect, so I chose accordingly.
 Now, I want to go into Computer Science.
 My future hasn’t been affected at all by my GCSE subjects.
-If anything they helped as by doing subjects I liked I got the grades I wanted.
-Choosing subjects can be daunting but it’s honestly not the end of the world, whatever you choose.
+If anything, they helped, as by doing subjects I liked, I got the grades I wanted.
+Choosing subjects can be daunting, but it’s honestly not the end of the world, whatever you choose.
 Just make sure you like what you’re doing, because you’ll end up doing A LOT of it!

 – Dyuti